 Taken together, patients with these conditions make up a large proportion of the patient population of any primary care practice and many specialty practices.
 The choice of which conditions to focus on initially will depend on factors unique to your setting, such as the available behavioral health expertise and the characteristics of your population.

 Select Tools and Registries for Patient Identification

 Screening is one of the most common methods for identifying patients who might benefit from integrated behavioral health services.
-See the Tools on the Academy portal for a list of publicly available screening instruments.
+See the Measures on the Academy portal for a list of publicly available screening instruments.

 Registries are another common way to identify patients.
 A disease registry is a database with information about patients who have a specific diagnosis.

 Additional ways to identify patients include reviewing problem lists or schedules, health record data, patterns of utilization or claims data, provider notes, and patient requests if captured in health records or patient portals.

 The mental health integration (MHI) model at Intermountain Healthcare includes mental health screening for patients with behavioral health indicators.
 The provider reviews the screening results to assess patient risk level and assigns the patient to an appropriate level of care.
 Intermountain Healthcare also maintains a registry, which includes Patient Health Questionnaire-9 (PHQ-9) scores.
 Using registry data, they developed predictive risk modeling to inform depression treatment plans.
 Learn more about their depression triage pathway and registry (PDF - 0.17 MB).

 The Minnesota Department of Human Services and the Institute for Clinical Systems Improvement collaborated with employers, patients, and nonprofit health plans to start the Depression Improvement Across Minnesota Offering a New Direction (DIAMOND) program.
 DIAMOND uses specified patient eligibility criteria to determine appropriate services for patients and has improved remission rates and treatment responses.
 Read more about the program